SITE MENU

 ASCOG HALL FERNERY

-Continuing on the road leading south out of Rothesay, you reach Ascog Hall which opens its marvellous restored Victorian fernery to visitors 10am - 5pm from mid-April to mid-October (closed on Mondays and Tuesdays).
-For further details, telephone the owners Wallace and Katherine Fyfe on 01700 504 555.
-Ferns are on sale I believe.
-Details online.....
+Continuing on the road leading south out of Rothesay, you reach Ascog Hall which opens its marvellous restored Victorian fernery to visitors.
+Usually open daily 10am - 5pm from Easter to October, but closed for 2020 due to Covid restrictions.
+Tel: 01700 503461.
+Fernery website.

 MOUNT STUART HOUSE AND GARDENS